LcDelPrete/VideoGameSales-Analysis/README.md

-# VideoGameSales-Analysis
+# VideoGame Sales Analysis
-This is a study/portfolio data science project.
+This is my first data science project.